daleinen7/dots-and-boxes-and-synthesizers/README.md

 Score theory and composition by [.::.](https://o88o.bandcamp.com/)

 ## Next Steps
 1. Given time and energy I'd like to make each note glow as it's played.
+(Or a better artistic direction in general, contact me if you'd like to contribute visually)
 2. A responsive layout would be nice.
-3. Handling a tie (maybe play every square?)
+3. ~~Handling a tie (maybe play every square?)~~
+4. Make an odd number of boxes to avoid tie

+## Notes from the music director
+I think the lines need to be colored separately so that if a box has 3 walls you can tell how many are yours.
+If a player were to focus on completing their chord, this would be necessary.

+I also think there should be an incentive for completing an entire box with your full chord.
+Maybe gives an option to remove one line from a non complete box, changing the flow of turns that can make boxes and dots predictable.
+Could actually be a more strategic, back stabby game.

+Easy thing, I think the grid needs to have an odd number of rows and columns, yielding an odd number of total squares to ensure it can't end in a tie.

+Lastly, once the game concept is fully conceived, I'd like to see a really detailed and artistic rebuild that focuses heavily on the looks, sounds and playing experience so that every touch felt as gratifying as possible.

+If you wanted to really go after this, I'd be happy to brainstorm more.
+To make a real game, you'd prob need an AI opponent option, and a rewarding concept for advancement (different chords and tones is my first thought).